 Flexible Work Arrangements

-“Many employers today are rethinking traditional job arrangements in order to retain good employees with health conditions who can benefit from a shorter workday and less stress, parents who want to spend more time with their kids and people with long commutes,” explains Lynn Berger, a career counselor in New York City.
+The good news is that options for flexible schedules already exist at many companies.
+“Many employers today are rethinking traditional job arrangements in order to retain good employees with health conditions who can benefit from a shorter workday and less stress,” explains Lynn Berger, a career counselor in New York City.